mclpne/calculator/README.md

 # calculator
 A simple calculator app.
-Add, divide, multiply, and divide!
+Add, subtract, multiply, and divide!